Overcoming Your Midafternoon Energy Slump

 hummus, fresh fruits, vegetables and vegetable sticks, pasta, and rice.
 Even spring

 rolls or burritos can do the trick.
-To hold hunger longer at bay, choose protein foods
+To hold hunger at bay for longer, choose protein

 Instead of looking at snacks as extras, treat them as mini-meals that contribute to

-the overall nutrition for the day.
-Snack on fruits and vegetables to boost your intake
+body going.
+Try fruits and vegetables to boost your intake of vitamins, minerals,

 Fat takes a long time to digest and makes the body feel sluggish.
 Most junk food is